FAQ about the West Eugene Eugene EmX Project

 Provide short-term economic benefits including 1,235 direct and indirect jobs during construction.

-Install 5.9 miles of new street pavement and 4.7 miles of new sidewalks.
+Install approximately 6 miles of new street pavement and approximately 5 miles of new sidewalk.

-Install 2 new bike/pedestrian bridges over Amazon Creek (at Buck and Wallis Streets) with connections to West 11th Avenue; adds a bike lane on Charnelton Street.
+Install 2 new bike/pedestrian bridges over Amazon Creek (at Buck and Wallis Streets) with connections to West 11th Avenue.

 Move utility poles from the middle to the outside of sidewalks to improve pedestrian safety.